OGRanchoBoi/interview/README.md

 #  Jr. TechOps Support Engineer Interview Homework

 Note: this is for the Jr. position.
-The full TechOps Production Engineer assignment is below this one.
+The full TechOps Support Engineer assignment is below this one.

 ### Setup Instructions